How to Deal with Altitude Sickness on High Treks

 Ascend Gradually

 Give your body time to adjust.
 Climb no more than 1,000 feet (305 meters) per day above 8,000 feet.
 Plan rest days for acclimatization.
+The temptation to push ahead when you feel good is real—resist it.
+The altitude catches up with you.

 Stay Hydrated

 High altitudes lead to quicker dehydration.
 Drink plenty of water and avoid alcohol and caffeine, which can increase dehydration.
+I know the hot tea feels necessary in the cold, but watch the caffeine intake.

 Eat a Balanced Diet

 Consume carbohydrates.
 They provide energy and aid in acclimatization.
 Avoid overeating; small, frequent meals are better.
+Your appetite might disappear at altitude—eat anyway.

 Use Medication